-The Shoalhaven prides its self on being an inclusive holiday destination, for each and every person to be able to enjoy.
-Many of our local businesses and tour operators are equipped with accessible facilities to make your South Coast holiday a blast.
+Inclusive Shoalhaven holiday activities are ready for you!
+We prides ourselves on being an welcoming holiday destination and there is something for each and every person to enjoy.
+Many of our local businesses and tour operators are equipped with accessible facilities and they are here to make your South Coast holiday a blast.
 In collaboration with It’s Heaven, we’ve put together a go-to guide of inclusive places to eat, stay and play while in the Shoalhaven.

 Explore the clear blue waters and white sands of Jervis Bay and Huskisson.
 This destination is filled with many beach side activities that are suitable for travellers of any ability.
-The wharf on Currambene St at Huskisson is fitted out with wheelchair accessible jetty ramp and floating pontoon, providing a safe place to cast a line for a fishing session.
+The wharf on Currambene St at Huskisson is fitted out with a wheelchair accessible ramp and floating pontoon which provides a safe place to cast a line for a fishing session.

 Jervis Bay Wild & Husky Ferry Service

 For anyone who wants to get a bit closer to the action, book a dolphin or whale watching tour with Jervis Bay Wild.
 The Port Venture vessel is perfectly equipped to service guests with disabilities with access to the boat via an easy wheel on/off ramp.
 From the balcony you’ll be able to see Jervis Bay’s beautiful whales and dolphins swimming about in that crystal clear water!